Eminem Slaps Affiliate Link for Much-Criticized Teletherapy Startup on End of New Video

 That’s despite promising its users that they can “rest assured” that “any information provided in this questionnaire will stay private between you and your counselor.”

 Eminem is hardly the only celebrity to promote the service.
-BetterHelp affiliate links are ubiquitous among YouTubers, and earlier this year, even NFL legend Tom Brady partnered with the site to shill discounted therapy sessions.
+BetterHelp affiliate links are ubiquitous among YouTubers, and in 2026 even NFL legend Tom Brady partnered with the site to promote discounted therapy sessions.

 The company offers relatively affordable online counseling sessions, often undercutting mainstream prices.
-Whether clients are getting quality mental health care, though, remains debatable.
+Whether clients are getting quality mental health care, however, remains debatable.

 In instances of a mental health crisis like those Eminem poignantly discusses in “Somebody Save Me,” that could prove to be a disaster.